posit-dev/with-connect/README.md

 # with-connect

-A CLI tool for running Posit Connect in Docker and executing commands against it.
+A CLI tool and GitHub Action for running Posit Connect in Docker and executing commands against it.

 ## Installation